 The ICANN organization publishes fact and expense sheets on a quarterly basis, as well as participation and milestones updates on a monthly basis.
 These documents bring transparency and accountability to the community on how review team resources and time are being used.

-The Fact Sheet captures attendance of review team members, costs associated with professional services and travel to attend face-to-face meetings, milestones and participation.
+The Fact Sheet captures attendance of review team members, costs associated with professional services and travel to attend face-to-face meetings, milestones, and participation.

 Definitions are as follows: